StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

    * Directly call Program B
    * Write State that is expected by Program B

 The latter has massive implications for composability.
-Instead of needing to agree on an _action_ based interface, Solana programs can agree on state.
+Instead of needing to agree on an _action_ based interface, Solana programs can agree on intermediary state.
 Tokens are the most common form of state.

    * Program A gives the user token A
    * Program B lets the user exchange token B for NFT c

-In Ethereum, program B would need a reference to the token program of A. In Solana, Program B can be blissfully unaware of Program A.
+In Solana, Program B is blissfully unaware of Program A. In Ethereum, program B would need a reference to the token program of A.

 ## Composability Example - Solana vs Ethereum

 Let's say you want to mint an NFT such that the price increases for every NFT purchased.
-The De-Facto way to mint a collection on Solana is the [CandyMachine](https://docs.metaplex.com/candy-machine-v1/introduction).
+The De-Facto way to mint a collection on Solana is the [CandyMachine](https://docs.metaplex.com/candy-machine-v2/introduction).

 The problem: The CandyMachine takes a fixed price in either Sol or any spl token.

 On Ethereum, you may extend the interface of the CandyMachine contract and add your pricing logic.
-On Solana, you can instead string two programs together!
+On Solana, you could do similar -- fork the candymachine and upload your own program.
+We're devs, and code duplication is bad!
+Instead, we can string two programs together!

-To achieve this, we can tie a Strata Bonding Curve to a Metaplex Candymachine.
+To achieve this, we can tie a [Strata Bonding Curve](https://docs.strataprotocol.com/learn/bonding_curves) to a [Metaplex Candymachine](https://docs.metaplex.com/candy-machine-v2/introduction).
 A Strata Bonding Curve allows you to create a pricing system such that every new token minted is more expensive than the one before it.

 The integration is straightforward: